 Terminological confusion between lead, MQL, SQL, and hot prospect often leads to misunderstandings between marketing and sales teams.
 Here are the precise distinctions:

 MQL (Marketing Qualified Lead): A lead that has reached a marketing qualification threshold based on behavioral and demographic criteria.
-An MQL matches the ideal customer profile and shows sufficient engagement to warrant handover to sales.
-Example: 5+ pages visited, opening 3 consecutive emails, downloading a case study.
+An MQL matches the ideal customer profile and shows sufficient engagement to justify handover to sales.
+Example: visited 5+ pages, opened 3 consecutive emails, downloaded a case study.

 SQL (Sales Qualified Lead): An MQL validated by the sales team after in-depth qualification.
 The salesperson has confirmed the need, budget, decision-making authority, and timing (BANT criteria).
 An SQL enters the active sales pipeline.